Learn more

 Companies need to adopt a new way of approaching data, one that pushes insights to team members instead of having to monitor hundreds of dashboard and manually analyzing thousands of possible dimensions.
-As the number of metrics that businesses need to track increases, they must learn to use Observability to scale their work effectively.
+As the number of metrics that businesses need to track increases, they must learn to use observability to scale their work effectively.

+By adopting the principles of observability, business teams can more reliably hit their goals.
+They can get insights such as critical trends, outliers and forecasts to help them better manage their company’s performance and achieve goals.
 To understand this further, let’s break the definition of business observability down into the two parts, business and observability.
 We’ll start with observability because that is a major new concept for most business people.

 What is Observability